gcmazzardo/openai-knowledge-assistant/README.md

 From now on, you shall see **(venv)** written on the left side of command prompt, indicating that you're inside of the virtualenv

-### 1.3 Installing requirements inside Flask virtualenv
+### 1.3 Installing requirements inside Python virtualenv

 (only needed first time)